ulixee/hero/unblocked/README.md

 - [JsPath][jspath].
 A specification is provided for a method to serialize DOM nodes, properties and visibility information so it can be remotely queried.
 - [Agent][agent].
 A basic automated engine that implements the full reference [Specifications][spec].
 - [Agent Plugins](./agent-plugins).
 Community plugins that enhance a browser to mask Browser, Network, User Interaction and Operating System "markers" that can be used to block web scrapers.
 - [DoubleAgent][double-agent].
-A series of tests that can be run to analyze real Browsers on real machines, and then compare all the detected markers to an automated setup. _To be imported_
+A series of tests that can be run to analyze real Browsers on real machines, and then compare all the detected markers to an automated setup.
 - [Browser Vault][vault].
 A data repository containing every version of the Chrome browser with auto-updating removed along with data Profiles of all measurable attributes of each Browser. _To be imported_
 - [Emulator Builder](./emulator-builder).
 A library to use the collected data from Browser Vault to "patch" runtime headless Chrome to match headed Chrome on a home Operating System. _To be imported_
 - [Mission Impossible](./mission-impossible).
 Real world measurement of what DOM Apis are being analyzed on the top websites, and how many are detecting and blocking the Unblocked Agent + Community Plugins. _To be imported_